uboat.net

 History

-Notes on loss On 10 Mar, 1945, the unescorted Baron Jedburgh (Master Eric Alexander Brown) was torpedoed and sunk by U-532 northeast of Bahia.
+On 10 March 1945 the unescorted Baron Jedburgh (Master Eric Alexander Brown) was torpedoed and sunk by U-532 northeast of Bahia.
 One gunner was lost.
 The master, 52 crew members and five gunners were rescued: On 22 March, the master and 32 survivors landed at Cabedello, Brazil.
 The remaining 25 survivors were picked up on 16 March by the British merchant Sandown Castle and landed at Montevideo ten days later.

 If you can help us with any additional information on this vessel then please contact us.